libremfg/rhize-docs/content/how-to/bpmn/use-jsonata.md

 ### Select random item

-This expression randomly selects an item from the plant's array of available equipment, then makes that item the `equipmentRequirement` for a segment in a job response.
+This expression randomly selects an item from the plant's array of available equipment, and then adds that item as the `equipmentRequirement` for a segment associated with a specific job order.

+You might use randomizing functions for scheduling, quality control, and simulation.

 ```json
 (